 The search engine privacy problem

-It is sad to say, but most of the big search engines today serve as data collection tools for advertising companies.
+Unfortunately, most of the big search engines today serve as data collection tools for advertising companies.
 That’s right, they collect your private data and use it to make money with targeted ads.
 This is a booming industry where your data ends up in the hands of third parties and you are the product.

 Here is the information being collected by some of the larger (not private) search engines: